krm-demo/yaml-reconcile/docs/ANSI-Escape-HTML.md

 Some other utility can be used instead of `hexdump`, but the most interesting thing here that the colored fragment is started with sequence of characters  `1b 5b 33 31 6d` and finished with sequence `1b 5b 33 39 6d`.
-In technical documentation the symbol with hexadecimal value `1b` or decimal `27` is considered to cal _escape-symbol_ and use `ESC` term when refer to it.
+In technical documentation the symbol with hexadecimal value `1b` or decimal `27` is considered to call an _escape-symbol_ and use `ESC` term when refer to it.
 Subsequent symbols after it are called _escape-sequence_.
 In case of terminal functions, which are responsible for colors and styles of text, that sequence should be started with `[` and finished with `m`.
 So, in normal situation the user will never see anything that is surrounded with those escape-prefix